sateffen/nodgine/docs/api/response api.md

 ## write(data:buffer|string) -> Response ##

 Writes given buffer or string to the reponse buffer.
-This gets added to the end of the current buffer.
+The data gets added to the end of the current buffer.

 **WARNING**: If you already piped a stream, this throws an error